jstnmthw/hlstatsnext/README.md

 # HLStatsNext

+⚠️ This project is in very early stage developement (07/28/2025).

 **HLStatsNext** is a comprehensive game statistics platform designed for Half-Life engine games.
 It offers real-time statistics, analytics dashboards, and server management tools, all built with modern web technologies.
 The platform is a complete modernization of the HLstatsX Community Edition, utilizing a TypeScript stack, Next.js interface, and GraphQL API to provide a scalable and user-friendly experience.

 Key features include a Node.js-based real-time statistics engine, a responsive web interface, and a flexible GraphQL API for efficient data communication.
 HLStatsNext supports seamless server management with integrated LinuxGSM, ensuring reliable service communication through a custom network architecture.
 The platform also includes MySQL 8.4 integration for database management, with automated schema handling and persistent storage.